BlackDives/message-board-site/README.md

 3. Once you have the API running locally you can run the command `npm start` (or `yarn start`) to run the website.

+4. Have fun playing with the website!! 😁

 # Create-React-App Stuff

 ## Available Scripts